 — TANYA COLUCCI

-A manual therapy approach in which I locate restrictions in your myofascial system, gently releasing them to improve function, minimize pain, and restore an optimal life experience.
+As a primary focus of my practice, I employ a manual therapy approach in which I locate restrictions in your myofascial system, gently releasing them to improve function, minimize pain, and restore an optimal life experience.

 The body is not only nourished by food, water and air but also by our unique “Life Force Energy” that flows through and around it.
 I use numerous techniques to achieve an end result of health, wellness and personal optimization.